sigmakappa/BSEDataFetcher/README.md

-BSE Data Fetcher
+# BSE Data Fetcher
 ##### Get Equity OHLC data from Bombay Stock Exchange of India
 ======================================================

-This utility (currently) presents the user with a list of redundant video files (in MP4, AVI, DAT, FLV ,MKV , MOV, WMV formats) present in a number of desired directories.
+This utility presents the user with daily OHLC data .

 ### Usage
 Requires Java 1.8.0 or above.